Layalchristine24/Layalchristine24/README.md

 # Hi there 👋
 I have been working as an econometrician in the Mathematics sector for the Federal Social Insurance Office (FSIO) since 2017.
-On behalf of the FSIO, I have undertaken a research project in parallel with my office job as a PhD Student in Economics and Social Sciences under the supervision of Prof. Dr. Laurent Donzé at the University of Fribourg (Switzerland) and have become a member of the [ASAM Group](www.unifr.ch/inf/asam/en/) (Applied Statistics and Modelling).
+On behalf of the FSIO, I have undertaken a research project in parallel with my office job as a PhD Student in Economics and Social Sciences at the University of Fribourg (Switzerland) and have become a member of the [ASAM Group](www.unifr.ch/inf/asam/en/) (Applied Statistics and Modelling).

 ![alt text here](http://istudy7.com/wp-content/uploads/2019/05/37-1200x600.jpg)